 Insurance for parents and grandparents of Canadian citizens

 Super visa insurance is a special type of visitor health insurance that’s only available to the parents and grandparents of Canadian citizens or residents who are staying in the country for a long period of time.
-This health insurance covers the any medical emergencies that happen during the visitors stay in Canada
+This health insurance covers any medical emergencies that happen during the visitor’s stay in Canada.
+For a 30-day trip with $100,000 in emergency medical coverage, Super Visa insurance costs typically range between $110 and $250.

 The minimum requirements a super visa insurance policy has to meet are: